CyndiMorris/AnalyticsProjects/MotivateBikeShare/README_BikeShare.md

 This project will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
 Three questions will be asked and answered via exploration and visualizations.

+Note: .html file supplied due to R code not correctly in GitHub.

 ## The Datasets

 The datasets for this project were provided by [Motivate](https://motivateco.com/), a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.